TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 ),
 ```

 Now when you drag on the knob, you should see values being printed in the debug console.
 The values represent the number of pixels that you have moved.
-You'll notice that dragging upwards gives a negatve value, so we need to account for this by changing the logic to `double changeInY = -details.delta.dy;`
+You'll notice that dragging upwards gives a negative value, so we need to account for this by changing the logic to `double changeInY = -details.delta.dy;`
 (See GIF)

 Now we need to use these `changeInY` value to actually change the angle. ç